qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 .. pixels that have a partial alpha component beyond the base opaque pixels of
 .. the component being blurred.
 For example, if you set the shadow of some
 .. text to be gray and turn on that option, it should still show a duplication
-.. of the text, colored as per the shadow color option, but with any blurred
+.. of the text, coloured as per the shadow colour option, but with any blurred
 .. shadow that extends beyond its text.
 With the option off, in this example,
 .. it will blur all pixels of the duplicated text.
 ..
 This is useful for creating a shadow that increases legibility at smaller
 .. output sizes, e.g. like duplicating text and offsetting it a bit in
 .. illustration programs, while still showing a bit of shadow at larger sizes.
 ..
 Apparently, there is an error with re-painting the opaque pixels back over
-.. top of the shadow (depending upon the shadow's color), when that setting is
+.. top of the shadow (depending upon the shadow's colour), when that setting is
 .. used.